 Deadshot is commonly thought to have debuted in the '70s or '80s due to his reinventions in 1977, and having become a prominent member of the Suicide Squad during that time.
 He actually debuted in 1950 as a one-off Batman villain, and was damn near unrecognizable to the Deadshot we know today.

 Black Panther is often said to be the first black superhero, but that honor actually belongs to Lion Man, an obscure Golden Age hero who appeared in the sole issue of All-Negro Comics back in 1947.
-And while he didn't have powers, the gunslinger Lobo was the first black character to have his own comic book series, and Waku, Prince of the Bantu, predated Black Panther at Atlas Comics, Marvel's predecessor.
+And if we're not explicitly talking about superheroes, the gunslinger Lobo was the first black character to have his own comic book series, while Waku, Prince of the Bantu had his own feature in Atlas Comics' Jungle Tales anthology series back in 1954.

 Attilan, the hidden city of The Inhumans, was first mentioned in a Tuk the Caveboy story back in 1941.

-Many people think the Affirmative Action Legacy trope is a modern concept that was designed to appeal to more progressive, 21st century political sensibilities.
-The first major instance of this trope at Marvel or DC was John Stewart, the black Green Lantern, who debuted all the way back in 1971.
+Many people think the Affirmative Action Legacy trope is a modern concept that was designed to appeal to more "politically correct" 21st century sensibilities.
+At the earliest, they tend to think it started in The '90s with characters like Steel, Connor Hawke and the aforementioned Cassandra Cain.
+In reality, the first major instance of this trope at Marvel or DC was John Stewart, the black Green Lantern, who debuted all the way back in 1971.

 Related, but in the 21st century, Captain America had two very high profile instances where he was replaced.
 First was by Bucky Barnes after Civil War, and then again by Sam Wilson in 2014.
 The first major instance of this happening was back in the 80's during Mark Gruenwald's run, and even before that, J.M.
 DeMatteis had pitched a story where Cap would have been killed off and replaced by Jesse Black Crow, a young Native American man who had previously appeared in his run.